 And I had that thing, where I turned Hulk-like and transformed into an angry, indignant person.
 Well, okay, more of an angry, indignant person than I already was and with much less self-control.
 And while I was in the green, ripped-clothes stage, I marched over to him, pointed my finger at his chest and said, "We've been subject to the Cult of the Cock for millennia, so deal with it."
 And the thing was, because his hairline had receded to halfway across his skull, and his very high forehead was shiny and, thanks to my outburst, a little red and veiny, he looked a bit penis-like, so I added, "You cockwomble," and stormed off to immediately regret my actions.

-Paperbacks are printed and shipped from the UK.
+Paperbacks are printed and shipped from the UK or the US.
 Depending on where you live, delivery could take up to 2 weeks.

 "I love this book!"